 Depending on the fandom, Terry and Joe also qualify.

-Memetic Molester: Hotaru Futaba, thanks to one of her supers, Flying Queen of Chaos, wherein she kicks you upward, rides you to the ground and.... uh... seems to press your chest, draining your health and chi.
+Memetic Molester: Hotaru Futaba, thanks to one of her supers, Flying Queen of Chaos, wherein she kicks you upward, rides you to the ground and.... uh... seems to press your chest, draining your health and chi as she lets out a yell.
 Of course the animation makes it more look like she's RAPING you.
-Now it's hard to look at that move as anything OTHER than full bore molestation.
+Now it's hard to look at that move as anything OTHER than full-bore molestation.
 Not to mention Hotaru's animations after the chi burst resemble something akin to post-orgasm bliss.

 The "OOOOOOOUUUUUUAAAAAAAAGH" sound Andy makes when you hit him.
 Not so prevalent here but it cropped up quite a bit in early KOF titles.
 It got ridiculous in '99 onward where for no apparent reason they made it his KO cry.
 You will hear this especially in 2002 and Unlimited Match, where he groans this practically every time you hit him.